devnull-cz/c-prog-lang/modules/structures.md

 :wrench: Task: write the above assignments to the members `a` and `b` using a de-reference operator on `foo`

-code: #source struct-access.c
+code: :key: #source struct-access.c

 :wrench: now if `a` was a pointer to integer, how would the code change ?

-code: #source struct-access-ptr.c
+code: :key: #source struct-access-ptr.c

 ## Struct initialization